 Irradiator indicator labels

-Hospitals could have the old RadSure and new labels in their stocks for a short amount of time; both will be valid and products should be used in line with the current process and expiry dates.
+Radtag labels started being used on 1 September 2018.
+Hospitals could have the old RadSure and the new Radtag ones in their stocks for a short amount of time afterwards; both will be valid and blood components should be used in line with the current process and expiry dates.

 To avoid wastage some NHSBT sites may continue to use RadSure labels for a short time after 1 September; information about this will be given to the relevant hospitals nearer the time.